Hardwick Glaze Notebook

 What is Clay and glaze and how are they different?

 Clay and Glaze are made of the same materials- alumina, silica and a flux.
 Other materials can also be added to the mix, but these are the base materials.
-Generally speaking, the more materials that are added whether they are individual oxides or complex materials made up of multiple oxides will create a lower eutectic or melting point.
+Generally speaking, the more materials that are added, whether they are individual oxides or complex materials made up of multiple oxides, the lower the materials melting point or eutectic.

 Alumina and silica form a ratio that allows one to understand the basic dimensions of a clay body or glaze.
 Some will write this as the A/S ratio or AS ratio.
 A clay body with high alumina will be open, porous and refractory.
 A clay body with high silica content can be vitreous, translucent and/or tight.
 High additions of either alumina or silica can also have negative traits as well, but it is AS ratio that gives a clay body the refractory, porosity or translucency and surface one sees and touches.
 This ratio also determines a glazes surface texture, finish and sometimes color.
-It is by determining the type of clay body one wants that one first starts the investigation of how a glaze bonded to that clay body will turn out.
+By determining the type of clay body one wants, one finds the characteristics of how a glaze bonded to that clay body will look, feel and react.

 As mentioned above, alumina and silica are both refractory materials.
 These materials melt at very high temperatures by themselves.
 It is by adding additional material called a flux that these materials are able to melt at lower temperatures.
-Melting at lower temperatures is necessary due to costs and potentally safety concerns.
+Melting at lower temperatures is necessary due to costs and potentially safety concerns.
+In antiquity, the kilns would have melted before pure alumina or silica melted, so building eutectics was mandatory.
 Maybe, it is needed due to the type of glaze already established or vise versa because of the type of clay one has available.
-Regardless, the amount and type of flux added determines how fast and how low the temperature of the mix is changed.
+Regardless, the amount and type of flux added determines how fast and how low the temperature of the mix will changed.
 Different fluxes and different proportions of these materials will create a low, medium or high fire material.
-The reason that we use this terminology is that materials have naturally mixed this way and naturally melted at these temperatures.
+The reason that we use this terminology is that materials have naturally mixed this way and naturally melt at these temperatures.
 Low fire clay is dug and fired to the temperature it naturally matures at and the first humans that create ceramics figured this out and then made glazes that naturally melted at the same temperature.
-Lead and Boron were early materials used to create low fire glazes that fit or clung to the first low fire clay bodies.
+Lead, Boron and Sodium Salts were early materials used to create low fire glazes that fit or clung or permeated to the first low fire clay bodies.
 High fired ceramics happened in the same way, but was more difficult and therefore took longer in human history to create as the brick kilns needed to fire these refractory clays had to withstand the greater firing temperature and only in China was this discovered early on.
 Medium range or Mid-range ceramics is more of a creation where people have purposely lowered the high fire ceramic temperatures to save money and energy.
 You could say it is the study of high fired ceramics with additional flux to lower the temperature.

 Clay– is a combination of silica, alumina, fluxes and fillers refractory enough to hold a desired form.

 Clay is found naturally in the earth, ready to use as was seen fit, but how was it first utilized and why?
-The answer is it was used to fulfill functional needs; possibly needs of passion, origin and survival, but we will never know for sure.
+We will never know for certain,

-The first sculptures and pots created did not have glaze on them.
-It is thought that humanities first interaction with clay and glaze materials was to cover the body with them, so they were used as decoration.
+The first sculptures and pots created did not have glaze on them, such as covering baskets and grass matts to hold water.
+It is thought that humanities first interaction with clay and oxide materials was to cover the body with them, but it is seen that cave walls were painted with them using the hands and fingers as stencils.
 Sculptures and figurines are the next clay items created, followed by pottery.
 We should say this is what archeology shows us happened in the past, but what really happened is up to ones imagination as humans may have made ceramic items for years without firing them, these creations disintegrating back to the earth.
+Look to adobe bricks and other clay wall treatments which are still in use today.

 There is no telling how the idea for pottery was created, but some say the earliest pots were woven baskets where clay was used to waterproof the grasses and possibly placed in a fire for cooking or heating, where it was found that the clay hardened when the temperature rose to the extremes necessary.